 The Council may create one or more committees of Council.
-A committee chairperson presides over all meetings of the committee, ensuring that the committee acts within the powers delegated by Council, and as set out in Greater Wellington's Delegations Manual.
-Except in the case of the Wellington Regional Strategy Committee, a committee chairperson has a casting vote in the case of an equality of deliberative votes.
+A committee chairperson presides over all meetings of the committee, ensuring that the committee acts within the powers delegated by Council, and as set out in the committee's terms of reference and recorded in Greater Wellington's Delegations Manual.
+Except in the case of the Wellington Regional Strategy Committee and the Regional Transport Committee, a committee chairperson has a casting vote in the case of an equality of deliberative votes.
 Committee chairpersons may be called on to act as official spokespersons on particular issues.
 They may be removed from office by resolution of Council.